 “Excitment…fairly rocked the Lafayette Theatre,” The New York Times commented the next morning.
 The spectators were enthusiastic and noisy; they vocally encouraged Shakespeare’s Macbeth’s soliloquies and clapped vigorously when the second act opened with more than half of the 100-plus cast massed onstage for his coronation ball, a sea of colorful costumes swaying to the strains of Joseph Lanner waltzes.

 After the curtain fell on the final grim tableau of the witches holding Macbeth’s severed head aloft as Hecate intoned ominously, “The charm’s wound up!” cheers and applause filled the auditorium for 15 minutes.
 Not bad for a show directed by an actor barely out of his teens with a cast that was 95 percent amateur, and a scenery and costume budget of $2,000.
-The overture was by James P. Johnson and such notable actors as Canada Lee (below) and Rose McClendon were part of the program.
+The overture was by James P. Johnson and such notable actors as Canada Lee (above) and Rose McClendon were part of the program.

 The “Voodoo Macbeth,” as this all-black version set in 19th century Haiti came to be called, was notable on several counts.
 It was one of four Manhattan premieres in the spring of 1936 that solidified the shaky reputation of the Federal Theater Project, the most controversial of the Works Progress Administration’s arts programs.
 The project had been under fire since its founding in August 1935 for spending taxpayers’ money on salaries without actually providing much theater for the public to see.